samsuh/2025-learnings/README.md

   - reasonable niceities; normal life but unrestricted; covers everything i would want never holding back or optimizing
   - stretch purchases; stuff i dont need, and would be fine without, but would be novel and neat to access; more extreme hobbies or bigger scale efforts like massive trips or new initiatives/endeavors.

-8/26 all the computer oarts are finally in. will build it tomorrow. need to decide an os and prep drive
+8/26 all the computer oarts are finally in. will build it tomorrow. need to decide an os and prep drive.
+This made me realize there are lots of levels to eth staking, which i will learn on the new server rig. step 1: set up rig step 2: find and follow a quickstart for testnet staking. step 3: maintain this and try out different scenarios for about a month. i originally thought a whole month was overkill but a month just flew by waiting for these parts! step 4: make go/no go decision on staking on mainnet.